Theophilos Corydalleus: Biography

+Korydalism or Corydalism

 At one point Corydalleus's influence was so strong the system disallowed new philosophical thought.
 The system sanctioned by the Church was known as Corydalism.
 Eventually Methodios Anthrakites tried to abandon Aristotelianism and was teaching modern western philosophy but he was ordered to teach solely Aristotelian philosophy based on Corydalleus's tradition.

 In the first half of the 18th century, there were debates between Aristotelians namely Dorotheos Lesvios and non-Aristotelians Nikolaos Zerzoulis.
 Zerzoulis tried to explain Aristotle's authority in the church by showing discrepancies between several Aristotelian and Christian views.

 The Modern Greek Enlightenment during the second half of the 18th century presented alternatives to Neo-Aristotelian thought or Corydalism.
 Both Aristotelian physics and Ptolemaic cosmology were under attack.
 Corydalism continued to flourish until the Greek revolution.
 Corydalleus's contributions were of great importance to the development of Greek education during a period of transition from the post-Byzantine era to the age of the Greek Enlightenment.